ioam/svn-history/README.txt

 RUNNING TOPOGRAPHICA

 Topographica is still under very active development, and until a full public release, is probably not suitable for serious use unless you are coordinating such usage with the developers.
-However, it already includes much useful code, including as a GUI version of a SOM-based orientation map network.
+However, it already includes much useful code, including a GUI versions of SOM-based and LISSOM-based orientation map networks.
 To start this code, go to your topographica/ directory, and type e.g.:

-  ./topographica -g examples/gui_example.py
+  ./topographica -g examples/cfsom_example.py

 You should see a window appear that has similar options available as the one in the LISSOM tutorial at: